-Dr mike and the team
+Dr mike and Friends

 "On February 9th 2019 I will be hanging up the scrubs and stethoscope, jumping on my bike and setting off on a round the world cycle challenge covering 19000 miles in 8 months.